MLH-Fellowship/ACE/README.md

 # ACE - Accessible Chess Experience

 This project aims to build a speech activation driven chess game, specifically geared towards the blind.
-The deployed version can be accessed at: https://ace-chess.herokuapp.com/
+The deployed version can be found    at: https://ace-chess.herokuapp.com/

 ## Tech Stack
 Front-end : React.js